 Outrage by Takeshi Kitano.
 The Yakuza use an embassy to run a illegal casino.
 They actually force the ambassador to move to a new building because the old one wasn't large enough.

 In The Princess Diaries, the Queen claimed diplomatic immunity after she and Mia got in a car accident.
-Then she got Mia out of trouble by giving the traffic cops the nonexistent "Genovian Order of the Rose."
+Then she got Mia out of trouble by inducting the traffic cops into the nonexistent "Genovian Order of the Rose."

 Earlier, Joe turned down Mia's request to take the Genovian flags off the limo he was driving, on the grounds that they allow him to park anywhere.